gcovr/gcovr/doc/source/output/json.rst

   supported by ``gcov``, else the mangled name.
 Can be missing for a line with an inlined statement.

+block_ids: list
+  The list of block ids defined in this line.

 count: int
   How often this line was executed.